 - Rows cannot be added or deleted within a Dynamic Row Group

-1) Number of Full Periods - This value returns the number of Full Periods included in each Column's Time Frame.
-This value can be used in combination with other Calculation values such as dividing Rows by the Number of Full Periods to get a Monthly Average
+2) Number of Full Periods - This is only available on P&L and Combination Report Types.
+This value returns the number of Full Periods included in each Column's Time Frame.
+This value can be used in combination with other calculation values such as dividing rows by the number of Full Periods to get a Monthly Average

-2) Number of Weeks - This value returns the number of Weeks that each Location was open.
-This value can be used in combination with other Calculation values to compare Sales across weeks
+3) Number of Weeks - This is only available on P&L and Combination Report Types.
+This value returns the number of weeks that each Location was open.
+This value can be used in combination with other calculation values to compare Sales across weeks

 - Note: If the column represents multiple Locations, the total number of weeks for each Location will then be added together